-Cable-Cutting trend isn’t just for millennials
+The cable-cutting trend isn’t just for millennials.

 And, you are not alone.
 According to a recent survey, 60% of Americans have already ditched cable TV in favor of streaming alternatives.
 And another 29% say they are close to canceling their cable or satellite subscription.
 According to Neilson, the rate of homes cutting their cable and getting their broadcast channels for free with over-the-air (OTA) antennas represents a 48% increase over just the last eight years.